GerbilSoft/rom-properties/README.md

   * Anything else indicates what types of images are available.
   * For amiibo, "media" refers to the amiibo object, which may be a figurine, a card, or a plush.
+* Windows executables may contain multiple icon sizes.
+Support for Windows icons will be added once support for multiple image sizes is added.

 There will eventually be a configuration window for setting which image will be used for thumbnails (and icons on Windows).